Summerland, British Columbia: History

 In 2006, the District of Summerland celebrated its centennial as an incorporated municipality in 1906, yet the history of settlement in the Summerland area extends beyond that time.
-Summerland's first inhabitants were the Syilx (Okanagan Salish), with the First Nations boundaries extending from Kamloops to southern Washington state.
+Summerland's first inhabitants were the Syilx (Okanagan Interior Salish), with the First Nations boundaries extending from Kamloops to southern Washington state.
 The area known as "Nicola Prairie" was notably named after the Grand Chief Nicola.

 A published map of the Okanagan Valley in 1827 includes only three sites for the entire Okanagan Valley; Nicola Prairie; Lone Tree (north end of Summerland); and Sandy Cove (across the lake from present day Kelowna).
 Summerland's proud and diverse past includes hunting and fur trading, ranching, orchards and fruit industries, transportation hubs and more recently, tourism.
 Immigration to the Summerland area commenced in the late 1880s when the first settlers arrived and began diverting water to irrigate orchards.
 The first commercial orchard was planted in the 1890s in Trout Creek, where a water license was issued to irrigate 1,000 acre.

 The first settlement identified on maps of the Okanagan Valley was Priest Encampment located on the shores of Garnett Lake.
 Later development began on the shores of Okanagan Lake.
 The upper benches continued to be an important transportation route and a number of small communities were constructed or were planned for development.
 They included Upper Trout Creek, Balcomo, the Prairie Valley Townsite, Mineola and Appledale.
 In 1892 Upper Trout Creek was established.

 Summerland's former name was Trout Creek.
 In the 1890s George Barclay operated the largest cattle ranch in Trout Creek.
 In 1902, Sir Thomas Shaughnessy bought the Barclay Ranch and formed Summerland; incorporation was not completed until 1906.
 By the 1920s the present location of downtown Summerland was developed and the earlier areas on the upper benches were not utilized or forgotten.
 Downtown Summerland (Siwash Flat) was originally part of the Penticton Indian Reserve No. 3 (exchanged between 1904–06 following a mutually agreeable land deal).
 The subject lands eventually became known as West Summerland.

-Present day Lower Town was the original town site of Summerland.
-In the early 1900s the Summerland Development Company with Sir Thomas Shaughnessy (President) and J.M.
-Robinson (Manager) primarily responsible for the initial decisions on its development.
-From the Company, the community received water, septic tanks, electricity, a post office, a school and a sawmill.
+Present-day Lower Town was the original town site of Summerland.
+In the early 1900s the Summerland Development Company with Sir Thomas Shaughnessy (president) and J.M.
+Robinson (manager) primarily responsible for the initial decisions on its development.
+From the company, the community received water, septic tanks, electricity, a post office, a school and a sawmill.
 Settlers from across the prairies, eastern Canada and England were drawn to the Summerland area.

 By 1907, Summerland had access to Peachland and Penticton with a well-established road system, and a ferry service connecting the community with the eastern shore of Okanagan Lake (Naramata).
 West Summerland (present day Downtown Summerland) experienced increased importance also in part due to a 1922 fire which destroyed many of the lakeside buildings in Lower Town.